microsoft/Mastering-the-Marketplace/docs/ama/labs/lab-3-purchasing-ama/README.md

 1. Open the [Azure portal](https://portal.azure.com/) and log in.
 2. At the top of the screen click the **Create a resource** button.
 You are taken to the public Azure marketplace.
-    > In Lab 1, you configured your offer to be available to your subscription while in the **Publisher signoff** stage.
+    In Lab 1, you configured your offer to be available to your subscription while in the **Publisher signoff** stage.
 This makes your offer a private one and you need to navigate to the private offers part of the marketplace to purchase it.
 3. Under the search box, click the link that reads **See more in the Marketplace**.
 4. On this page you see a pink bar at the top of the screen telling you that you have private offers available.
-Click the link that reads **View private products**.
+Click the link that reads **View private plans**.
 5. Locate your offer named **AMA Workshop 1 (preview)** and click on that tile.
 You are taken to the offer's purchase page, which is in **Preview** mode.

 ### Purchasing the Silver plan